-Student safety is a chief concern at our schools.
-Children must feel safe to maximize their potential.
+Student safety is a chief focus of our schools.
+Children must feel safe and supported to maximize their potential.

 All cultures and languages are valuable resources.
 Multilingualism creates learning environments that draw from the rich linguistic diversity and cultural strengths of Hawai‘i’s students to support and develop English Learners and non-English Learners alike.

 Click here to connect with opportunities including student leadership, athletics and more, or reach out to your school's Student Activities Coordinator.
 More opportunities:

 Learning Centers: Several high schools offer

 Learning Centers with special programs in business, computer technology, communication arts, humanities, international studies, music, performing arts, science, marine science, agriculture, mathematics and vocational studies.
 Many others also offer Academy Programs within

 CTE pathways that provide specific career training that are funded by national grants and support from local business and industry.